m4rku5-5/krispr/README.md

 With the following call it is possible to make a new model on your own data provided in the `targets.csv` file:

 ```
-python3.5 krispr.py new-model -j KINDEX.jf -e targets.csv -c 10
+python3.5 krispr.py new-model -e targets.csv -c 10
 ```
+The table should contain the target sequence in format `target + PAM + 1bp` as well as the experimentally validated mutagenesis efficiency.
+It is possible to mix different *k*-mer indices and their corresponding coverages for e.g. different species.
+Therefore just provide the path to the jellyfish index file.

-The table file should be a `.csv` file and have a format like this:
+The table file should be a valid `.csv` file and have a format like this:

 ```
-target,efficiency
-TTCTCCCCCCCAATCCGCCCTGGG,0.37
-CGATTTCCTCCGCGCCGTTCCGGT,0.2
-TCCTCCGCGCCGTTCCGGTCCGGC,0.0
-CGCGCCGTTCCGGTCCGGCGAGGC,0.78
-TCCGGTCCGGCGAGGCGACCCGGC,0.3
+target,efficiency,kindex,coverage
+TTCTCCCCCCCAATCCGCCCTGGG,0.37,index.jf,10
+CGATTTCCTCCGCGCCGTTCCGGT,0.2,index.jf,10
+TCCTCCGCGCCGTTCCGGTCCGGC,0.0,index.jf,10
+CGCGCCGTTCCGGTCCGGCGAGGC,0.78,index2.jf,5
+TCCGGTCCGGCGAGGCGACCCGGC,0.3,index3.jf,5
 ...
 ...
 ```